whitequark/blog/source/_posts/2012-09-11-why-raspberry-pi-is-unsuitable-for-education.markdown

 3D acceleration drivers are just mockery.
 Not only they will only ever work for X and Android because that's what Broadcom wants to sell them for, but they're also completely closed-source even on the Linux part.
 The open-source kernel "driver" is basically a stub which does not perform anything except message passing between proprietary OpenGL driver and a proprietary GPU firmware.

 {% pullquote left %}
 With advent of [GPGPU][] and with various devices consisting mainly of giant screens increasingly filling our lives, {" learning to program GPUs has never been more important "}!
-Now, why did the creators of Raspberry Pi forbid its users from this knowledge?
 {% endpullquote %}

   [GPGPU]: http://en.wikipedia.org/wiki/GPGPU